Maksim-Trolina/ProcessManager/README.md

 To create the application, .Net5 and .NetFramework must be installed on your computer.

-Run the compiled Process Manager UI.exe to run the application.
+Run the compiled ProcessManagerUI.exe to run the application.